Beatrice di Tenda: Act 1

 Filippo Maria Visconti, the Duke of Milan, has attended a ball, but he leaves early and encounters his assembled courtiers.
 He is bored with everyone; all seem to be paying obeisance to his wife because they regard her as the more powerful, his title and power having come only from his marriage to her: “Such torment and such martyrdom I cannot bear much longer”.
 His sycophantic courtiers tell him how much they sympathize but wonder why he does not break free given his position as Duke.
 Also, they warn him that if he does not act, Beatrice's servants may well begin plotting against him.

 Beautiful harp music is heard.
 Agnese, the current object of Filippo's desire, sings from afar that life is empty without love: (Aria: Agnese: Ah!
 Non pensar che pieno / "Ah!
-Don't believe that power brings fulfillment and joy"); then Filippo, who echoes her thoughts and states how much he loves her: (Aria:Riccardo: O divina Agnese!
+Don't believe that power brings fulfillment and joy"); then Filippo, who echoes her thoughts and states how much he loves her: (Aria:Filippo: O divina Agnese!
 Come t'adoro e quanto / "Oh Agnes, I should want none but you.")
 Again, the courtiers encourage him to seize the moment and break free after which he will have many desirable women available to him.
 All leave.